subh007/atrium-docs-temp/ONOS-Fabric-16A/Configuring-ONOS-Fabric-16A.md

 Of course when using the "fabric.hw" config file, you will need to change the config to match your setup for switches and end hosts.
 See the [User Guide](https://github.com/onfsdn/atrium-docs/wiki/User-Guide-ONOS-Based-Fabric-16A) to understand how to change the config.

+#### Use the correct launch script

+It is easy to launch onos.
+Simply type

+    admin@atrium16A:~$ ok clean

+or you may also choose to launch onos within a tmux session as described [here](https://github.com/onfsdn/atrium-docs/wiki/Configure-and-run-ONOS-15A#launching-onos-for-deployment).

+Now you can connect the fabric hardware-switches to ONOS (if you configured ONOS for them) as described in the [Hardware Switches](https://github.com/onfsdn/atrium-docs/wiki/Hardware-Install-ONOS-Fabric-16A) section.

+Or if you wish to work with software switches, run the following script (either from a different shell from your ONOS shell, or a different window/pane in your tmux session)

+    admin@atrium16A:~$ sudo ./fabric-test.py

+See the [Software Switches](https://github.com/onfsdn/atrium-docs/wiki/Software-Install-ONOS-Fabric-16A) section to understand what the script does and what you can expect to see in ONOS.